fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 </table>

-### Creates an object indexed with keys from array entries (fluid.transforms.arrayToObject)
+### Creates an object indexed with keys from array entries (fluid.transforms.indexArrayByKey)

 **type:** standardTransformFunction